Codepowders/PHPblogP3/README.md

    1. The html form for search is embedded inside sidebar.php in the folder includes.
    2. Keywords are added to the database on every Article.
-   3. The results are now visable when the keywords are us. http://jorritbreeuwer.nl/Blog/results.php
+   3. The results are now visable when the keywords are used. http://jorritbreeuwer.nl/Blog/results.php(JAVA, PHP, JAVASCRIPT)

 [W5-002]